Opinion | What’s missing from Joe Biden’s covid-19 advisory board

 Along these lines, the third group Biden should consider is people who have credibility with those that his public health experts and politicians do not.
 He might look at respected sports or entertainment figures — especially those who, like Rudy Gobert and Tom Hanks, have been sickened by the virus themselves, or have coped with illness in family or team members.
 It would be great to enlist individuals who are trusted voices on conservative news outlets.
 How about medical contributors on Fox News, such as Marc Siegel, the physician chosen by Trump himself to do an on-air interview on Fox News during Trump’s illness?

 Importantly, the religious community should play a key role.
-Imagine how much more convincing Biden’s messages would be if they were delivered by prominent pastors, rabbis, and imams, particularly those who did not support his presidency.
+Imagine how much more convincing Biden’s messages would be if they were delivered by prominent pastors, rabbis and imams, particularly those who did not support his presidency.
 These religious leaders can also provide insights into why some of their congregants — and many millions of Americans — are not following guidance to wear masks and practice physical distancing.

 It’s possible these new advisory board members would insist on changes to the message itself.
 Good.
 I’d prefer to have compromise policies that most people will follow, rather than ones that look good on paper but will alienate half the country.

 The United States is entering what will almost certainly be the worst time yet in the pandemic, and the president-elect is faced with the herculean task of curbing out-of-control infections in an environment of distrust and disinformation.
-Through expanding his new covid-19 advisory board, Biden has an opportunity to transcend ideological divides and bring life-saving guidance to Americans who he would otherwise not reach.
+Through expanding his new covid-19 advisory board, Biden has an opportunity to transcend ideological divides and bring life-saving guidance to Americans whom he would otherwise not reach.

 Read more: